puzzle-herrings/advent-hunt-site/README.md

 #### Other settings

 - `ACCOUNT_DISABLE_REGISTRATION` — Setting to `True` will disable signups.
 This can be useful if your site is deployed but you're still developing stuff and are not ready for real users.
+- `ANNOUNCEMENT_MESSAGE` — If set, will display a message in a notification block at the top of all pages.
+- `DISCORD_SERVER_LINK` — If set, logged in users will see this link in the navbar.
+Used for the hunt community Discord server invite link.
 - `ROBOTS_DISALLOW_ALL` — Setting to `True` will set the `robots.txt` file to disallow everything.
 This will prevent search engines from crawling your site, and is useful if your site is deployed but you're still developing stuff and are not ready for real users.